Andrew Lau

 Andrew Lau Wai-keung (劉偉強, born 4 April 1960) is a Hong Kong filmmaker.
 Lau began his career in the 1980s and 1990s, serving as a cinematographer to filmmakers such as Ringo Lam, Wong Jing and Wong Kar-wai.
 In the 1990s, Lau decided to have more creative freedom as a cinematographer by becoming a film director and producer.
-Apart from making films in his native Hong Kong, Lau has also made films in China, Korea and the United States.
+Apart from making films in his native Hong Kong, Lau has also made films in mainland China, South Korea and the United States.

-A highly prolific filmmaker, Lau has made films in a variety of genres, and is most notable in the West for his action and crime films which include the Young and Dangerous film series, the Infernal Affairs trilogy (the latter co-directed together with Alan Mak), and Revenge of the Green Dragons (executive produced by Martin Scorsese).
+Lau has made films in a variety of genres and is known for his action and crime films, which include the Young and Dangerous film series and the Infernal Affairs trilogy (co-directed with Alan Mak).

 Early life

 Andrew Lau was born 4 April 1960, and is one of six siblings.
 As a child, he was raised in the New Territories of Hong Kong.
 His father worked as a construction worker on Hong Kong Island.
 Since his parents did not have time to concentrate on all of their children, Lau had developed an interest in photography.
 Lau was also a Catholic, and would go to church every week, learning how to play a guitar.
 As a child and high school student, Lau admits to not liking Hong Kong, since it was a British colony.

 He currently has four children, three sons and a daughter.